the writings of Saint Catherine of Genoa

 God also made known to this Soul

-that, by reason of the great love He bears him, His anger is never inflamed
+that, by reason of the great love He bears him, there is never anger against

 to Himself in love; and that on His side this instinct never fails, so that